-The details for our first two Events in 2019 are as follows:
+The details for our second Event in 2019 are as follows:

 Sunday, 28TH April, 2019

 noon - The Hop & Vine, 18, High Street, Ruislip, HA4 7AN then

 1.30pm - Beer Asylum, 1, Red Lion Parade, Bridge Street, Pinner, HA5 3JD then

 3pm - Regency Club, 18-21, Station Parade, Queensbury, HA8 5NR.

 The first two are very welcome additions to the diminished pub scene in West Middlesex and had won their respective borough (Hillingdon and Harrow) Pub of the Year awards from the local CAMRA branch in 2018.
 If the weather is sufficiently clement, we might be able to make use of the Hop & Vine's recently-opened 'beer garden' whilst the Beer Asylum originally opened as just a bottle shop off licence but the bar side of the outlet has developed such that it is effectively now a fully-fledged micropub.
 It has the additional distinction of being on the site of the frontage to The Red Lion ph which closed as long ago as 1963!

 The last-mentioned venue needs no introduction to CAMAL members and is long overdue a revisit.

 Use of public transport will be required throughout, Ruislip being on the Uxbridge branch of the Metropolitan Line.
 Buses H13 between Ruislip & Pinner and, then, the 183 or H11 from Pinner to Harrow with the 114 from Harrow to Queensbury are recommended.
 [Alternatively, the Metropolitan Line can be used between Ruislip & Pinner, changing at Harrow-on-the-Hill, and the Metropolitan & Jubilee Lines can be used between Pinner & Queensbury, changing at Wembley Park.]